 The Covenant Blog is a collection of stories, news items, learning exercises and major announcements.
 Submitted content is always welcome.
 Stories that would be in Cornerstone but maybe aren’t timed right or don’t fit the current theme could be placed on the blog, along with Session news, pastoral updates and various other stories.

 Covenant Matters and the email newsletter both have a limit of 130 words to ensure space for other submissions.
 Longer submissions must be approved by the communications staff at email@example.com.
 We give precedence to shorter articles.

-Cornerstone and the blog have a limit of 1200 words; longer articles (700+ words) will typically be cut down for Cornerstone to reduce production costs.
-Longer articles must be approved by the communications staff at firstname.lastname@example.org.
-We give precedence to shorter articles.
+Cornerstone and the blog have a limit of 1200 words; longer articles (1000+ words) may be cut down for Cornerstone to reduce production costs.

 When is the deadline?